ClemensX/ShadedPathV/README.md

 ## Meshlets

-Before going deeper into animation we decided to come back to mesh rendering.
-This topic has matured a lot than last we tested some years ago.
-Mening that mesh rendering is now supported by many NVIDIA and AMD GPUs and even mid-price laptops, e.g. on Intel Arc offer it.
+Before going deeper into animation we decided to come back to meshlet rendering.
+This topic has matured a lot since last we tested some years ago.
+Meaning that meshlet rendering is now supported by many NVIDIA and AMD GPUs and even mid-price laptops, e.g. on Intel Arc offer it.

 See details about meshlet rendering in this NVIDIA article: https://developer.nvidia.com/blog/introduction-turing-mesh-shaders/